Mercy Thompson: Silver Borne

-When mechanic and shapeshifter Mercy Thompson attempts to return a powerful Fae book she'd previously borrowed in an act of desperation, she finds the bookstore locked up and closed down.
-It seems the book contains secret knowledge-and the Fae will do just about anything to keep it out of the wrong hands.
-And if that doesn't take enough of Mercy's attention, her friend Samuel is struggling with his wolf side-leaving Mercy to cover for him, lest his own father declare Sam's life forfeit.
-All in all, Mercy has had better days.
-And if she isn't careful, she might not have many more to live...
+When mechanic and shapeshifter, Mercy Thompson attempts to return a powerful Fae book she had previously borrowed, she discovered that the bookstore had been closed.
+It seemed as if the book contained forbidden knowledge.
+The Fae was willing to do anything to prevent the book from falling into the wrong hands .That was not the only thing she had to deal with her friend Samuel was struggling due to his wolf side, leaving Mercy to cover for him lest his own father declared Sam's life forfeit.
+All of this had left Mercy Stressed and burnt out.
+If she isn't careful, she may have not many days left in this world...

 River Marked

-Car mechanic Mercy Thompson has always known there was something different about her, and not just the way she can make a VW engine sit up and beg.
-Mercy is a shapeshifter, a talent she inherited from her long-gone father.
-She's never known any others of her kind.
-Until now.
+Car mechanic Mercy Thompson has the ability to shapeshift.
+She inherited this trait from her father.
+In the story, she first believes she is the only person with this ability until she encounters others of the same kind.

-An evil is stirring in the depths of the Columbia River—one that her father's people may know something about.
-And to have any hope of surviving, Mercy and her mate, the Alpha werewolf Adam, will need their help...
+An evil is stirring in the depths of the Columbia River, one that her father's people may know something about.
+And to have any hope of surviving, Mercy and her mate, the Alpha werewolf Adam, will need their help.

 Frost Burned

 Mercy and her stepdaughter Jesse are on a shopping trip.
-Startled by Jesse's question when she (Mercy) and her father are having a baby, Mercy crashes her car, the "Rabbit", into an SUV.
+Startled by Jesse's question when she (Mercy) and her father are having a baby, Mercy crashes her car, the Rabbit, into an SUV.
 Jesse tries to call her dad, but he doesn't pick up.
 Mercy gets worried and tries to reach him through their mating/pack bond, but she only feels anger, rage and pain.
 Something isn't right.
 Also no other member of the pack picks up their phones.

-A weird message from Bran (The Marrok, ruler of the North American werewolves) arrives ...
-"The Game is Afoot" ...
+While Mercy works to figure out why the pack was missing and help the remaining members, the story's point of view shifts to Adam.
+The government organization CNTRP hired mercenaries to kidnap the pack and blackmail Adam into killing a senator.
+During a CNTRP agent's posturing, he kills Peter, a pack member.
+When Mercy causes a few of the mercenaries to be caught by the police, they are killed and the mercenaries turn on CNTRP, freeing Adam and the pack.

+Mercy is summoned to help Marsilia, ruler of the local vampire seethe, defeat Frost, an ambitious and cruel vampire upstart who wants to take over all North American vampires.
+His power requires ghosts, and Mercy is able to counter it and help Marsilia win the fight.
+It is revealed that Frost had a hand in kidnapping the werewolves, seeing them as Marsilia's allies.